researchx/projects/README.md

 ## Welcome to Researchx

-Researchx investigates new concepts, Our site is currently in development.
+Researchx investigates new concepts.
+Our site is currently in development.

-Topics
+Topics:

--ZPE
+* ZPE
--Digital Simulation
+* Digital Simulation
--Alternative Education
+* Alternative Education
--Algorithms
+* Algorithms
--AI
+* AI
--Systems
+* Systems
--Intentionality
+* Intentionality